ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 Fixed Wing FAQ
 ==============

 This is a set of frequently asked questions with answers.
-It is created when we see questions in `the forums <http://ardupilot.com/forum/viewforum.php?f=1>`__ or on `discuss.ardupilot.org <http://discuss.ardupilot.org/c/arduplane>`__ that are not sufficiently answered in the rest of the docs.
+It is updated when we see questions on `discuss.ardupilot.org <https://discuss.ardupilot.org/c/arduplane>`__ that are not sufficiently answered in the rest of the docs.

 When reading this FAQ please refer to the :doc:`full parameter list <parameters>` for an explanation of each parameter which is mentioned in the answers.

 How do you stop a Nitro plane from cutting the engine in flight?
 ----------------------------------------------------------------

 For internal combustion motor planes (which can be prone to cutting the engine at low throttle), you should use the following settings:

 -  THR_MIN=10
 -  THR_PASS_STAB=1